woodrow/cidr-report_analysis/README.md

 License
 -------

-This software will be relicensed under a well-known license in the future, at which time this license notice will be changed to reflect the new license.
+The software located in /cidr_analysis will be relicensed under a well-known license in the future, at which time this license notice will be changed to reflect the new license.
 Until this software is relicensed, the author reserves all copyrights.

+The software in /libbgpdump and /rv2atoms are copyrighted by their respective authors and licensed in accordance with the included license, readme, or source files.